-2016 - 2017 READINGS at The Poetry Center at PCCC
+2017 - 2018 READINGS at The Poetry Center at PCCC

-The Center also hosts readings with featured poets and with the winners of contests and awards sponsored by the Center, including The Paterson Poetry Prize and The Allen Ginsberg Poetry Awards.
+The Poetry Center at PCCC offers readings as part of the Distinguished Poets Series, and also hosts readings with poets who have been finalists and winners of contests and awards sponsored by the Center, including The Paterson Poetry Prize and The Allen Ginsberg Poetry Awards.

 Many of the readings and workshops offered at The Poetry Center are also featured on Maria Mazziotti Gillan's blog.

-The Distinguished Poets Series of readings is held on Saturdays at 1 pm on the dates listed below at the Poetry Center, 32 Church Street, Paterson, New Jersey.
+The Distinguished Poets Series of readings is held on Saturdays at 1 pm on the dates listed below at the Poetry Center, 32 Church Street, Paterson, New Jersey. (directions)

 Writing workshops are held on the mornings of these readings in the same location.
 Pre-registration is required for these workshops and a fee of $20 must be submitted with registration.
 For questions and to confirm that workshops are still open to registration, email email@example.com or call 973-684-6555.